joshhdawes/VyPR/README.md

 # Prototype of the VyPR Runtime Verification tool

-The tool in this repository is for verification of input programs with respect to specifications written in our new logic, Control Flow Temporal Logic.
+The tool in this repository is for verification of input Python (2.7) programs with respect to specifications written in our new logic, Control Flow Temporal Logic.

 (C) Copyright 2018 CERN and University of Manchester.
 This software is distributed under the terms of the GNU General Public Licence version 3 (GPL Version 3), copied verbatim in the file "COPYING".